Crowhurst Cricket Club Pitch Maintenance

 - Make level with levelling tool and tamp down

-- Cover the area with carpet matting to encourage germination.
+- If playing a lot of games in a short period, cover the seeded area with carpet matting to encourage germination.
 Peg matting to prevent movement in the event of wind.

 - Water the entire repaired strips.